SatsAllDay/sn-daily-mining/README.md

 ## Setup

-1. Create a `.env` file (`gitignored`) in the root of the repo with the following key:
+1. Create a `.env` file (`gitignored`) in the root of the repo with the following entries:

    `BRAIINS_TOKEN` - this is the API token from BraiinsPool used to access their API.
 You can get this from your Braiins account.
-You cannot make API calls to Braiins without it.

-2. Create a file called `.session-cookie` (also `gitignored`) in the root of the repo, containing a valid session cookie from stacker.news.
-This serves as your API key/token.
-The code also replaces this file with a refreshed version to help remain operational over time.
-You cannot make API calls to stacker.news without it.
+   `SN_API_KEY` - this is the API Key from Stacker News used to access their API.
+You must request this feature to be enabled on your account before generating a key.

 ## Contributing